json-schema-org/json-schema-org.github.io/learn/glossary.md

 ### vocabulary

-A collection of related [keywords](keyword), grouped to facilitate re-use.
+A tightly related collection of [keywords](keyword), grouped to facilitate re-use.

 A vocabulary is specified by a prose document or specification which explains the semantics of its keywords in a way suitable for implementers and users of the vocabulary.
 It often also includes a [meta-schema](#meta-schema) (or multiple metaschemas) which define the syntax of its keywords.